The Wild Robot (2024)

 Full analysis belowNOT A WOKE TRAP.
 The Wild Robot is exactly what it looks like: a beautifully animated story about a robot who learns to be a mother.
 The environmental themes exist but are background furniture, not a lecture.
 The film's emotional core is relentlessly traditional: parenthood, sacrifice, community, and the idea that love transforms even the most unlikely creatures into something noble.
 Conservative families should feel comfortable pressing play.

 The Wild Robot might be the most subversive film of 2024, and not in the way Hollywood usually means that word.
-In a year where animated films competed to see who could pack the most progressive messaging into 90 minutes, Chris Sanders made a movie about a robot who accidentally becomes a mother and discovers that parenthood is the most important thing she'll ever do.
-That's it.
-That's the subversion.
+In a year where animated films competed to see who could pack the most progressive messaging into ninety minutes, Chris Sanders made a movie about a robot who accidentally becomes a mother and discovers that parenthood is the most important thing she will ever do.
+That is the subversion.

 Roz, a service robot designated ROZZUM unit 7134, washes ashore on a remote island after a cargo ship accident.
 She activates with a single programmed directive: find a task to complete.
 The island's wildlife wants nothing to do with her.
 Animals flee, attack, or ignore this strange metal intruder.
 Then an accident crushes a goose nest, and Roz is left holding the single surviving egg.